asarayja/clean_connect_launcher/README.md

 ✅ Automatic ping and latency display for the selected server

+✅ Multi-server support for users playing on more than one FiveM server

+✅ F3 button to switch servers when multiple servers are added

 # 📥 Download
 Find the latest version here:  👉 GitHub Releases Installer file: CleanConnectLauncher_setup.exe